maximilien/musings/blogs/ai/5/draft.md

 ### Before the Hackathon

-**Come in with ONE idea.** Don't show up blank, but don't overcommit to a rigid plan either.
-Have a thesis, not a spec.
+**Come in with ONE idea.** Have a thesis, not a spec.
 Have some ideas, not dogmas.
 Have an area of focus, not a religion.
-Be ready to pivot if you learn something on day one—but also don't discard your plans with zero conviction at the first sign of a shinier idea.
+Be ready to pivot if you learn something on day one—but don't discard your plans with zero conviction at the first sign of a shinier idea.

-**Understand the rules and judging criteria.** Read them carefully and tailor your project accordingly.
-What are sponsors looking for?
+**Understand the rules and judging criteria.** What are sponsors looking for?
 Creativity?
 Technical depth?
 Business viability?
-These emphases vary wildly between hackathons, and ignoring them is leaving points on the table.
+These emphases vary wildly, and ignoring them is leaving points on the table.

-**Talk to sponsors early.** Before or at the very start of the event.
-They'll tell you what they actually care about, which is often different from what's written in the official guidelines.
+**Talk to sponsors early.** They'll tell you what they actually care about, which is often different from what's written in the official guidelines.
 This can give you an unfair advantage in framing your project.

 **Pre-build your toolkit.** Have your dev environment, templates, and boilerplate ready.
-Know which AI tools you'll lean on—Claude Code, Codex, Cursor, Lovable, Replit, whatever your stack is.
 Don't waste hackathon hours on setup.

 ### During the Hackathon

-**Visualize the end product immediately.** What does the demo look like?
-Work backwards from the presentation, not forward from the code.
-This seems counterintuitive for engineers, but it's the single most important mindset shift.
+**Visualize the end product immediately.** Work backwards from the presentation, not forward from the code.
+This is the single most important mindset shift.

 **Create your presentation slides early.** Not at 3am the night before.
-Even a rough deck forces you to clarify your story.
 The narrative should flow: problem, insight, solution, demo, impact.
 Keep it short and sell the vision.
-The demo(s) will show and sell the idea and what you built.

-**Build an MVP, not a polished product.** Just enough to demo convincingly.
+**Build an MVP, not a polished product.** Focus on the "wow" moment, not edge cases.
 Use AI-assisted tools like Lovable, Bolt, or Replit Agent to move fast.
-Focus on the "wow" moment, not edge cases.
-Have a working system, but it doesn't need to solve every use case.

-**Write basic integration tests early.** Just enough to catch breaking changes.
-Run them after every major change so you don't have a broken demo at pitch time.
-With AI coding assistants, writing decent integration tests is now a breeze—I think this is a MUST.
+**Write basic integration tests early.** Run them after every major change so you don't have a broken demo at pitch time.
+With AI coding assistants, this is now a breeze—I think it's a MUST.

-**Include a business case.** Judges love a TAM slide.
-Even a rough market sizing shows you're thinking beyond the code.

-**Make it personal.** Give some indication of why you personally care about this problem—make it personal rather than about money.
+**Include a business case.** Judges love a TAM slide. **Make it personal**—why do you care about this problem?

-**Aim for the stars, reach for the sky.** Be ambitious in vision, pragmatic in execution.
-Judges reward ambition paired with a working demo.
+**Aim for the stars, reach for the sky.** Judges reward ambition paired with a working demo.
 Not ambition alone.

 ### At Presentation Time

-**Be ready for a live demo.** Practice it, have a backup plan, know your failure modes.
-Record a backup video just in case—Murphy's Law is never more active than during hackathon demos.

-**Tell a story, don't list features.** What problem did you solve, and for whom?
-Features are forgettable.
-Stories stick.

-**Keep it tight.** Respect the time limit.
-Leave room for questions.
-Going over time is the fastest way to lose judge goodwill.
+**Be ready for a live demo.** Record a backup video just in case—Murphy's Law is never more active than during hackathon demos. **Tell a story, don't list features.** Features are forgettable.
+Stories stick. **Keep it tight.** Going over time is the fastest way to lose judge goodwill.

 ## Perspectives from the Hackathon Scene